 Are you a culprit of drinking sodas, eating candy and starchy foods containing high levels of sugar every single day?
 This is a negative for your oral health.
 When sugar combines with bacteria in the mouth, this builds acid, and acid is a weakness to your enamel and underlying dentin.
 When the enamel becomes exposed, your teeth and gums are susceptible to harmful bacteria and infection.
 It is likely that your teeth will fall out as well.

 Your teeth should never be used to perform habits that can cause your teeth to become damaged.
-Many people think using their teeth is a shortcut to either cut their nails, chewing down on hard objects or open up any food packaging (for example).
+Many people think using their teeth is a shortcut to either cut their nails, chew down on hard objects or open up any food packaging (for example).
 Unconsciously doing this means your teeth are susceptible to chips and cracks.
 This needs to be avoided so there is no further damage to your smile.

 Whether you’re playing contact sports and collide with another person or object, or you simply lose your footing and fall on your mouth, physical injury is a common reason for tooth loss.
 The tooth can become dislodged out of its socket and cause extreme pain.
 A recommendation is to wear a mouthguard when playing sports so your teeth are protected.

 Gum disease is considered the main or most popular tooth loss cause.
 Gum disease is the process of your gums becoming inflamed.
-As this progressively gets worse, the bacteria in the mouth can fill in between the pockets between your teeth and gums.
+As this progressively gets worse, the bacteria in the mouth can fill in the pockets between your teeth and gums.
 This can cause deep infection and damage the underlying gum tissue and bone.
 This will cause multiple teeth to fall out of their socket.
 Read more here to learn about the dangers.

 So, how can you reduce the chances of tooth loss?
 It is simple: look after your oral health and make it a priority.
 There are many aspects of strong oral health that you need to be aware of to help reduce the chances of tooth loss.
 You can find out more here.